Full Gear (2021): Reception

 Full Gear received critical acclaim from critics.
 Writing for Sports Illustrated, Justin Barrasso enjoyed the event and thought there was "a lot to like".
 Barrasso thought the MJF-Darby Allin opening match was "phenomenal" and the "match of the night".
 Barrasso also wrote that the Page-Omega main event was "captivating", the CM Punk-Kingston match was "short but dramatic", and the Lucha Brothers-FTR tag team championship match was "outstanding".

-Brent Brookhouse of CBSSports.com thought Full Gear was "incredible" and considered it to be "one of the best events in the young history of the promotion".
+Brent Brookhouse of CBS Sports thought Full Gear was "incredible" and considered it to be "one of the best events in the young history of the promotion".
 The main event match was "fantastic", MJF-Allin was a "thriller", Lucha Brothers-FTR was "great", Danielson-Miro was "really good", and CM Punk-Kingston was "a wonderfully told story".
 He gave minor criticism to the Pac-Rhodes vs. Black-Andrade tag team match, which "wasn't up to the standards of the rest of the show", and The Inner Circle-American Top Team match, which was a "difficult match to rate".